symfony/symfony-docs/cookbook/symfony1.rst

 Directory Structure
 -------------------

-When looking at a Symfony2 project - for example, the `Symfony2 Standard`_ -
+When looking at a Symfony2 project - for example, the `Symfony2 Standard Edition`_ -
 you'll notice a very different directory structure than in symfony1.
 The differences, however, are somewhat superficial.